Contents

 Will AI replace my human agents?

-No. The point isn’t replacement.
-It’s redeployment.
-AI handles the repetitive work nobody enjoys anyway.
-Your humans focus on complex problem-solving, retention conversations, and the moments where empathy actually matters.
+No. The point isn’t replacement, it’s redeployment.
+AI handles the repetitive, high-volume work nobody enjoys anyway (WISMO, basic returns, FAQs), so your people focus on complex problem-solving, retention conversations, and the moments where empathy actually matters.
+The honest caveat is that complex or sensitive cases still need a person, so the goal is freeing agents for those rather than removing them.

 How fast does this show results?

-WISMO automation usually shows measurable ticket deflection inside the first two weeks.
-Most brands see meaningful results within 30 to 60 days.
-Accuracy and containment continue climbing for several months as the AI learns from agent corrections.
+WISMO automation usually shows measurable ticket deflection inside the first two weeks, and most brands see meaningful results within 30 to 60 days.
+Accuracy and containment keep climbing for several months as the AI learns from agent corrections, so the early numbers tend to understate where you’ll land.

 What ROI should we actually expect?